suit-wg/manifest-spec/draft-ietf-suit-manifest-03.md

 suit-condition-minimum-battery provides a mechanism to test a device's battery level before installing an update.
 This condition is for use in primary-cell applications, where the battery is only ever discharged.
 For batteries that are charged, suit-directive-wait is more appropriate, since it defines a "wait" until the battery level is sufficient to install the update. suit-condition-minimum-battery is specified in mWh. suit-condition-minimum-battery is OPTIONAL to implement.

-### suit-condition-update-authorised
+### suit-condition-update-authorized

-Request Authorisation from the application and fail if not authorised.
+Request Authorization from the application and fail if not authorized.
 This can allow a user to decline an update.
 Argument is an integer priority level.
-Priorities are application defined. suit-condition-update-authorised is OPTIONAL to implement.
+Priorities are application defined. suit-condition-update-authorized is OPTIONAL to implement.

 ### suit-condition-version